 - Changing water meter readings despite not using any water

-- Standing water, wood rot or mold growth under your sinks
+- Standing water, wood rot or mold growth under the sinks

 - Water stains on the ceilings and walls

-Contrary to popular belief, chemical drain openers don’t belong in a plumbing emergency kit.
-These potent cleaners can damage your pipes if used frequently.
-Plus, they only offer a temporary remedy at best.
+Despite what you may think, chemical drain openers don’t belong in a plumbing emergency kit.
+These corrosive cleaners can harm your pipes if used frequently.
+Plus, they only offer a temporary solution at best.

-A safer alternative is to have non-chemical supplies close by the next time you have a plumbing disaster.
+An effective alternative is to have non-chemical supplies on hand the next time you have a plumbing emergency.
 These include:

 - Cup plunger for backed up sinks, tubs and showers